opendatahub-io-contrib/ai-on-openshift/docs/demos/credit-card-fraud-detection-mlflow/credit-card-fraud.md

 ### Pre-requisites

-- Have [Red Hat OpenShift Data Science](../../getting-started/openshift-data-science.md) (RHODS) running in a cluster !!! note
+- Have [Red Hat OpenShift AI](../../getting-started/openshift-ai.md) (RHOAI) running in a cluster !!! note
-    Note: You can use [Open Data Hub](../../getting-started/opendatahub.md) instead of RHODS, but some instructions and screenshots may not apply
+    Note: You can use [Open Data Hub](../../getting-started/opendatahub.md) instead of RHOAI, but some instructions and screenshots may not apply
 - Have [MLFlow](../../tools-and-applications/mlflow/mlflow.md) running in a cluster

 ### 1.1: MLFlow Route through the visual interface